petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-8-headless-apis/working-with-the-headless-platform.md

 ### Liferay Object APIs

 In Module 6, you learned about using Liferay Objects to build business forms.
-There we highlighted that one of the strengths of Objects is their integration with Liferay's core frameworks and features.
-One of these features is the headless platform: when you publish an Object, Liferay automatically generates standard REST endpoints for interacting with the object and its data.
+There we highlighted that one of the strengths of Objects is their integration with Liferay's core frameworks and features. prime example of this integration is with the headless platform: when you publish an Object, Liferay automatically generates standard REST endpoints for interacting with the object and its data.
 While the object is active, you can use these APIs to perform basic CRUD operations, run complex queries with aggregation terms and nested fields, trigger standalone actions, and manage object relationships.

 ### API Builder